micttyoid/articles/data/blog/2025/4/inline-module-in-worker.md

 the metric demonstrates its build-time optimization efficiency.

 <sup>2</sup> For the fairness, it was re-conducted with neither asset
 nor the dummy file, found in the latter topic.
-With asset / dummy, The profiles resulted in 2998.69 KiB to 1295.78 KiB (56.8%).
+With asset / dummy, the profiles resulted in 2998.69 KiB to 1295.78 KiB (56.8%).
 Startup 33ms to 24ms (27.3%)